harrymayr/Zendure-HA/README.md

 - Get telemetry data from your Hyper 2000
 - Home assistant smart mode, based on P1 meter sensor name

+### 1.0.17 (2025-03-15) ALPHA
+- Fixed some issues with smartmatching.
+- Added P1 meter sensor
+- Added phase configuration.
+    You can select the maximal output per phase.
+Please note that this can lead to potentila overloads if you do not know what you are doing!!
+    The Phase detection of Zendure should be used in order to get correct phase.
+You should allow the Zenlink cluster in the app.
+If the hyper does not start the phase detecting, most probably you should restart your Hyper2000

 ### 1.0.16 (2025-03-13) ALPHA

 - Refactored the integration for simpeler smartmatching.